ankicommunity/ankicommunity-sync-server/README.md

 persistence requirements (the media DB and files are being worked on).
 All that is required is to extend one of the existing manager classes and then reference those classes in the config file.
 See ankisyncd.conf for example config.

+## Acknowledgment

+- This server was originally developed by [David Snopek](https://github.com/dsnopek) to support the flashcard functionality on Bibliobird, a web application for language learning.
+- It was then forked by `jdoe0` to add supports Python 3 and Anki 2.1.
+- It was then forked by [tsudoko](https://github.com/tsudoko) which was the base for this repo.